Javanese language: Registers

 There are also "meta-style" honorific words, and their converse "humilifics".
-Speakers use "humble" words concerning themselves, but honorific words concerning anyone of greater age of higher social status.
+Speakers use "humble" words concerning themselves, but honorific words concerning anyone of greater age or higher social status.
 The humilific words are called krama andhap, while the honorifics are called krama inggil.
 This honorific system is very similar to that of the Japanese keigo.
 Children typically use the ngoko style, but in talking to the parents they must be competent with both krama inggil and krama andhap.

 The most polite word meaning "eat" is dhahar.
 But it is considered inappropriate to use these most polite words for oneself, except when talking with someone of lower status; and in this case, ngoko style is used.
 Such most polite words are reserved for addressing people of higher status: